intel/stats-collect/README.md

 statistics.

 All of the commands listed below can be used in conjunction with the `-h` option to learn more about the command and other options that can be used with it.
-For more information, it is recommended that users refer to the 'stats-collect' [man page](docs/stats-collect-man.rst).

 ## Start Statistics Collection